The History of Modern Policing

 Early Public Opposition to the Police Force

 The concept of a centralized, professional police force was a tough sell initially and was met with a tremendous amount of resistance.
 The public feared that a police force would essentially behave as another arm of the military.
-As result, there was an understandable reluctance to agree to be controlled by what many assumed would be an occupying force.
+As a result, there was an understandable reluctance to agree to be controlled by what many assumed would be an occupying force.

-In order to overcome this opposition, Peel is known for laying the framework for what a police force should be comprised of and how a good police officer should conduct himself.
+To overcome this opposition, Peel is known for laying the framework for what a police force should be comprised of and how a good police officer should conduct himself.
 While there is debate as to whether he ever clearly enumerated his ideas in any sort of list format, it is generally agreed that he created what are to this day considered to be the primary principles of policing.

-Principles of Policing: The Why and How of Policing
+Principles of Policing: The Why and How

 The "Peelian Principles," as they are often called, insisting that: